 My goal is to provide you with the most easy and efficient ways to create a disease proof animal.
 A truly Vital Animal.

-And that means you’ll need to step out of the conventional medical paradigm, because, dear readers, that’s where disease is made.
+And that means you’ll need to step out of the conventional medical paradigm, because, dear reader, that’s where disease is made.

 The things we do medically to those in our care are most often the very reason they become ill.
 We can start to undo the effects of a toxic, lifeless diet tomorrow by changing to a healthier food today.
 But we may spend months or years undoing the damage done by a series of vaccinations.

 No Fear: You’re Not Alone

 Don’t be afraid if this sounds difficult.
 It need not be.
 There are many in this tribe who have done it, who have gone before you, and who will support you as you step off the old playing field and onto a new, brighter, lighter one.

 The more we support each other in this quest for the Vital Animal that we all seek, the easier it is.

 So, it will reward you handsomely to know what I know, as an insider in the veterinary field since 1980.
 I’ll be making available more ways to learn.
 Keep an eye out.

 Best of health to you and all those in your care,

 Will Falconer, DVM

 p.s.
 To get the most from me, you’ll want to join us in the Vital Animal Pack!
 We’re a group dedicated to making and keeping animals Vital, and I’ll be adding steadily to this free library to aid your efforts in this laudable goal.

 When you join (100% free), you’ll also receive every new issue of Vital Animal News right in your inbox.
 This newsletter has my most current updates from the blog, announcements of special courses, and “Tasty Tips,” my regular quick and practical tips, gleaned from over three decades of veterinary practice that you can use right away to help your animals to glowing health.